 Rightly traced and well ordered; what of that?

 Speak as they please, what does the mountain care?

 Ah, but a man’s reach should exceed his grasp,

 – Robert Browning from Andrea del Sarto

-I used the fact that acrylics dry very fast to my advantage.
-I started with the background, trying to make it blurry and out of focus, and slowly progressed to the foreground.
-The hands were drawn in pencil and then painted in.
-It was quite difficult to get the blending and shadows perfect, but luckily I had my artistic friend, Laura, to tell me when things didn’t look right.
-Without her the painting wouldn’t exist.
+I started with the background, trying to make it blurry and out of focus, then slowly progressed to the foreground.
+The hands were drawn in pencil and painted in.
+It was quite difficult to get the blending and shadows perfect, but I had Laura to tell me when things didn't look right.
 Below I am trying to figure out what a hand looks like in a mirror.